 In fact, if you have more than one printer on your system, you can watch this happen.
 While the document is up in Word, hit File, Print and then select another printer.
 When you do this the Cancel button will change to Close.
 Select Close, to close the document without printing it, and the document you’re viewing will be redisplayed, taking the characteristics of the new printer into account.
 Depending on the differences between your printers, the change can be subtle, or quite dramatic.

 Another possible difference is the use of fonts which are not common to all systems.
 If you create a document using one font, and then view that document on another system where that font is not installed, Word will attempt to substitute something “close” to the font you wanted.
 Unfortunately, “close” is fairly vague, and can often be startlingly different from the original.

 PDF files are one approach at solving this problem.
 PDF, which stands for “Portable Document Format”, is a document format that attempts to be rendered exactly the same everywhere, no matter what your system or printer characteristics.

 Most commonly, PDF creation software acts like a printer – but in a sense it’s a printer that’s the same everywhere.
-You create your portable document by printer to a PDF virtual printer.
-The result, a PDF file, can then be viewed anywhere with a PDF reader, and should look, and even print to a real printer, exactly the same as your original PDF.
+You create your portable document by printing to a PDF virtual printer.
+The result, a PDF file, which can then be viewed anywhere with a PDF reader, and should look, and even print to a real printer, exactly the same as your original PDF.